 If you are looking for a place for a child in any year group other than Reception please contact the school office to make an appointment.
 Currently we have space for 11 children in each year, however we are always willing to discuss the possibility of additional children in a year group if the class is not full but this will be at the discretion of the Headteacher and Governors.

-At Carleton Rode VA Primary School we follow the county guidelines for admission appeals.
+At Carleton Rode CEVA Primary School we follow the county guidelines for admission appeals.
 Please see the link below:

 In the event of admissions being oversubscribed priority will be given to:

-- Children with an Educational Health Care Plan which names Carleton Rode VA Primary School in the plan.
+- Children with an Educational Health Care Plan which names Carleton Rode CEVA Primary School in the plan.